News

 We then plunge further west into Transylvania to Corvin Castle where Vlad Dracula was fugitive, or some argue prisoner.
 This is one of the largest castles in Europe and has been host to many paranormal investigative television shows from around the world.
 You’ll see why, or maybe some of you will feel it. – Breakfast, lunch, dinner – Overnight in Hunedoara ****

 (Corvin Castle, Hunedoara.
-Photo by Christopher Campbell, Writers’ Expeditions)
+Photo by Kirsten Koza, Writers’ Expeditions founder and host)

 Day 4: October 31st – Halloween – tonight we have a private dinner party in the room where Vlad Dracula was born in 1431!
 After exploring Corvin Castle and the grisly torture chambers at its gates, we’ll take a picturesque drive to Sighisoara, which is on the UNESCO World Heritage list.